Rocky Mountain elk: Chronic wasting disease

 As of 2010, the Rocky Mountain elk herd was diagnosed with a serious disorder called chronic wasting disease (CWD).
 CWD affects the brain tissue of infected elk and is similar in symptoms to bovine spongiform encephalopathy (BSE), commonly known as mad-cow disease (MCD).
 There is no evidence to conclude that elk CWD is transmittable to humans, and research concerning CWD and its effect on the eco-system continues.
 Environmental and CWD problems in Estes Park, Colorado, and, on a greater scale, throughout the western North America have governmental policy makers searching for solutions.

-Hoof Disease
+Hoof disease

-Hoof disease, known as Treponeme-associated hoof disease (TAHD), leads to the progression of lesions, ulcers, and possible complete loss of hoof capsule on elk's hooves, (Robinson, 2023).
+Hoof disease, known as Treponeme-associated hoof disease (TAHD), leads to the progression of lesions, ulcers, and possible complete loss of hoof capsule on elk's hooves.
 Over time the disease leads to lameness, deterioration of body condition, eventually leading to death.
 The disease is spread from elks walking over contaminated areas that a diseased elk recently has walked through.
 It is known that environmental factors cause hoof disease in elk; it is unknown whether genetics has a role in its development.
-Studies conducted during 2016 to 2018 found Rocky Mountain Elk with unsymmetrical antlers are more common to have hoof disease, (Wild, Sargeant, Garrison, Conradson, 2022).
+Studies conducted during 2016 to 2018 found Rocky Mountain Elk with unsymmetrical antlers are more common to have hoof disease.